folofse/androw/react-native-androw/README.md

 ```
 import Androw from 'react-native-androw';
-const AnimatedViewOverflow = Animated.createAnimatedComponent(Androw);
+const AnimatedAndrow = Animated.createAnimatedComponent(Androw);
 ```

-You can then use `AnimatedViewOverflow` in place of `Animated.View`.
+You can then use `AnimatedAndrow` in place of `Animated.View`.

 ### Manual installation

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`
-  - Add `import com.entria.views.RNViewOverflowPackage;` to the imports at the top of the file
+  - Add `import se.folof.RNAndrowPackage;` to the imports at the top of the file
   - Add `new RNAndrowPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```